 More turn to UK food banks as food and fuel bills soar

 The cost of food and fuel in the U.K. has risen sharply, with inflation reaching 9% in April — the highest in 40 years.
 The same month, millions of families saw their annual energy bills jump by 54%, amounting to an extra 700 pounds ($863) a year on average for each household.
-Another energy price hike is expected in October, as Russia’s war in Ukraine and rebounding demand after the pandemic push oil and natural gas prices higher.
+On Tuesday, Britain’s energy regulator warned that domestic energy bills could shoot up again by another 800 pounds per annum in the autumn, as Russia’s war in Ukraine and rebounding demand after the pandemic push oil and natural gas prices higher.

 Food businesses have had to pass on higher costs to shoppers, who already have less in their pockets because pay is failing to keep up with price increases.
 Those on low incomes and dependent on state welfare have been hit hardest.
 In October, Britain’s government stopped paying an extra 20-pound ($25) per week benefit payment that was introduced during the pandemic.